In their heyday, there were over 1,500 bandstands in Britain.

 Public parks and gardens were developed in Victorian Britain in response to a growing concern for health and wellbeing.
 Funded by local authorities and wealthy benefactors, music was seen to have an influence on moral health, and so bandstands became focal points for communal entertainment.

-Often designed with striking and intricate features, bandstands flourished until the Second World War impacted on the availability of material and recreational habits.
+Often designed with striking and intricate features, bandstands flourished until the Second World War impacted the availability of material and recreational habits.
 Nearly 600 bandstands were lost between 1945 and 1980.

 This gallery of images from the Historic England Archive showcases a variety of England’s bandstands, past and present.